 Dr. Tim Raderstorf is the Chief Innovation Officer at The Ohio State University College of Nursing and The Head of Academic Entrepreneurship at the Erdős Institute.
 From TED talks to textbooks, Tim uses every platform he can find to empower those at the frontlines to change healthcare.As the first nurse to hold the Chief Innovation Officer title in academia, he takes pride in educating the world on the role of the nurse as an innovator.
 Throughout his career, Tim has founded multiple businesses and has been the first employee for a profitable healthcare startup.
 His new textbook co-authored with Bern Melnyk, Evidence-Based Leadership, Innovation and Entrepreneurship in Nursing and Healthcare: A Practical Guide for Success, was a #1 new release upon its debut in December 2019.

-This episode is powered by Untold Content’s innovation storytelling training.
+This episode, collaborative innovation in medicine is powered by Untold Content’s Innovation Storytelling Training.
 Increase buy in for your best ideas in this immersive and interactive, story-driven experience.
 Where your teams refine storytelling techniques for their latest projects, prototypes and pitches—and get inspired by 25 epic examples of impactful innovation stories.

 Katie: [00:00:04] Welcome to Untold Stories of Innovation, where we amplify untold stories of insight, impact and innovation.
 Powered by Untold Content.
 I’m your host, Katie Trauth Taylor.